-Roughly speaking, a system is chaotic if it is deterministic, has a long-term aperiodic behavior, and exhibits sensitive dependence on initial conditions on a closed invariant set.
+Roughly speaking, a system is chaotic if it is deterministic, has a longterm aperiodic behaviour, and shows sensitive dependence on initial conditions on a closed invariant set.

-Chaotic oscillators are found in many dynamical systems of various origins, the behavior of such systems is characterized by instability and, as the result, limited predictability in time.
+Chaotic oscillators are found in many dynamical systems of various origins, the behaviour of such systems is characterized by instability and, as a result, limited predictability in time.

-Despite this, in the two last decades, the search for synchronization has moved to chaotic systems.
-A lot of research has been done and, as a result, researchers showed that two chaotic systems could be synchronized by coupling them : synchronization of chaos is actual and chaos could then be expoitable, see [9], and for a review see [2].
+Despite this, in the two last decades, the research for synchronization moved to chaotic systems.
+A lot of research has been done and, as a result, researchers showed that two chaotic systems could be synchronized by coupling them : synchronization of chaos is actual and chaos could then be exploitable, see [9], and for a review see [2].
 Ever since, many researchers have discussed the theory, the design or applications of synchronized motion in coupled chaotic systems.
-A broad variety of applications have emerged, for example to increase the power of lasers, to synchronize the output of electronic circuits, to control oscillations in chemical reactions or to encode electronic messages for secure communications.
-Moreover, in the topics of coupled chaotic systems, many different phenomena, which are usually referred to as synchronization, exist and have been studied now for over a decade.
+A broad variety of applications have emerged, for example to increase the power of lasers, to synchronize the output of electronic circuits, to control oscillations in chemical reactions or to encode electronic messages to secure communications.
+Moreover, in the topics of coupled chaotic systems, many different phenomena, which are usually referred to as synchronization, exist and have been studied for more than a decade.

-2.1.
-Synchronization and stability : definitions
+2.1 Synchronization and stability : definitions